To read the texts click on the texts: Josh 24:14-29; Mt 19:13-15

-As Christians we are blessed in that all that we receive from God is not through any effort on our part but is given gratis or free.
+As Christians we are blessed in that all that we receive from God is not through any effort on our part but is given gratis.
 We have only to receive.
 Even this, however, is difficult because sometimes we mistakenly think that it is our effort that brings us what we have.

 Post a Comment

 You may use the "Anonymous" option to leave a comment if you do not possess a Google Account.
 But please leave your name and URL as www.errolsj.com